mdip216/AppointmentApp/README.md

 Title: AppointmentApp

-Purpose: A JavaFx Gui Application used for scheduling appointments connected to a database
+Purpose: A bilingual JavaFX Application used for scheduling appointments connected to a database.

+Description: Create, retrieve, modify and delete appointments from a MySql datatbase using JDBC while accounting for foreign key constraints.
+Login form determines and displays user location, and translates between English or French using .properties based on user's computer settings.
+Accepts correct user ID and password and displays a message if incorrect.
+Logs all user login attempts in a .txt file.
+Generates a message if there is an appointment within 15 minutes of login.
+Accounts for switching time zones between the database (UTC) and the time zone of the user's location using ZonedDateTime, LocalDateTime, Timestamp classes.
+Generates alerts for incorrect information entered for an appointment.
+Takes into consideration overlapping appointments for the same customer.
+Generates multiple different reports based on the entities of the database.

 Author: Matthew DiPerna

-Contact Info: mdipern@wgu.edu

-Date: 2/3/22

-IDE Version: IntelliJ IDEA 2021.1.1 (Community Edition) Build #IC-211.7142.45, built on April 30, 2021
-Runtime version: 11.0.10+9-b1341.41 amd64
-VM: Dynamic Code Evolution 64-Bit Server VM by JetBrains s.r.o.
-Windows 10 10.0
-GC: G1 Young Generation, G1 Old Generation
-Memory: 768M
-Cores: 4
-Kotlin: 211-1.4.32-release-IJ7142.27

 JDK Version: Java-jdk-11.0.11

 JavaFX Version: javafx-sdk-11.0.2

-how to run: In the JDBC.java file replace all the strings in quotation marks with your own information for the Mysql database on your local machine
+How to run: In the JDBC.java file replace all the strings in quotation marks with your own information for the Mysql database on your local machine

-description of additional report: for my additional report I chose to show the number of successful user logins for the current year.
-This is different from the user log_activity file because we are only seeing successful attempts and only for the current year.

-lambdas : both lambas are in the viewReportsController

 MySql Version Number: mysql-connector-java-8.0.25